|Magellanic Horned Owl Bubo virginianus

 The Magellanic Horned Owl is distributed from Peru to Tierra del Fuego mainly in Chile but also in adjacent western Argentina.
 It is found in a variety of habitats but requires open country for hunting and cliffs, trees or shrubs for roosting.

-It is considered a sub-species of Great Horned Owl B. virginianus by Howard & Moore 2013 however many authorities such as Konig et al and Mikkola treat it as a species on the basis of differences in vocalization, appearance and DNA.
+It was considered a sub-species of Great Horned Owl B. virginianus by Howard & Moore 2013 however many authorities such as Konig et al and Mikkola treat it as a species on the basis of differences in vocalization, appearance and DNA.
+This is also the treatment afforded by the HBW and Birdlife International Checklist.

 Compared to the nominate Great Horned Owl it is smaller with smaller "horns" and narrower barring on the underparts.